 Weeds have higher nutritional value, but make sure the ones you present to the chickens do not have any elements of pesticides.
 Wash the weed properly before serving it to the chickens.
 Make sure you consult the chicken veterinarian before that – never serve such a weed, which is unfamiliar to you.
-The most used weeds are chickweed, crabgrass, dandelions and thistles.
+The most common weeds are chickweed, crabgrass, dandelions and thistles.

 4: Squash and pumpkins: